 Subgrade treatment is used to improve the grade stability.
 Therefore it is very important to construct these areas according to plan.
 Every effort should be made to obtain the best soil possible for select backfill.

 For select backfill, plans will show the location and soil type to be used.
 If compaction with Moisture Control is required, the plans will identify the moisture limits.
 If the plan soil sheets show a proctor density for the soil being used, this moisture content may be used.

 To provide drainage of the subgrade treatment trench, a trench should be constructed at low points or end of treatments to provide for drainage as shown on Road Design Typical 8301.

 In some cases (such as interstate projects), the plans may specify a Polymer Grid to be placed.
 A Polymer Grid is a polypropylene material used to distribute the load over a greater area.
 Polymer Grid is placed on top of the subgrade, and aggregate (normally special backfill) is then placed on top of the Polymer Grid.
-The thickness of the special backfill will be specified in the plans, usually in the range of 150 mm (6 inches) to 300 mm (12 inches).
-Polymer Grid commonly is supplied in widths of 3 m (9.8 feet) and 4 m (13.1 feet).
+The thickness of the special backfill will be specified in the plans, usually in the range of 6 inches to 12 inches.
+Polymer Grid commonly is supplied in widths of 9.8 feet and 13.1 feet.